Special guests: Hildur Guðnadóttir, Oscar Fogelström, Antoni Komasa-Łazarkiewicz

 Film music transcribed for voices and piano – Cinema Chorale returns with a new formula.

-After this year’s inauguration of the cycle devoted entirely to choral music we decided to expand the original idea.
-The opening evening of the 13.
+After inauguration of the cycle devoted entirely to choral music we decided to expand the original idea.
+The evening of the 14.
 FMF is marked not only by the compositions that were intended to highlight the vocal performance from the get-go, but also by the themes initially created for an instrumental ensemble or with the use of electronic instruments – reimagined and arranged to fit the occasion.

 Aleksander Dębicz is an outstanding Polish pianist of the new generation.
 He was first presented to the festival audience during his very own Cinematic Piano concert in 2016.
 The composer is actually the one to whom the festival owes the name of the cycle, which since then has been continued yearly at FMF.
 During the Cinema Chorale concert, Dębicz, together with the choir, is going to present his compositions, inspired by the soundtracks to Blade Runner 2049, If Beale Street Could Talk and Interstellar.